Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

 Maximum performance Fastest Highest Desktop PCs or plugged-in laptops

-Switch to Balanced for everyday use.
-On a desktop or plugged-in laptop, Maximum performance makes tab switching and JavaScript-heavy pages noticeably snappier.
+Choose Balanced for everyday use.
+On a desktop or a plugged-in laptop, Maximum performance makes tab switching and JavaScript-heavy pages noticeably snappier.

 Path: Settings > Privacy, search, and services > Clear browsing data

-Edge accumulates cached files as you browse.
-A typical installation builds 200–500 MB of cache within a month, and stale entries can slow page rendering when local files conflict with updated versions on the server.
+Yes, when stale files are slowing page rendering.
+A typical installation builds 200–500 MB of cache within a month, and outdated entries can conflict with newer versions on the server.
+After I cleared mine, a few sites that had been rendering oddly snapped back to normal.

 1. In Settings, click Privacy, search, and services.